 Setup of ML organisation: For this persona, it often makes most sense to start by pairing a group of software engineers and data scientists with a particular product organisation.
 The goal here is to scope, build and test new ML prototypes.
 If this is successful, weigh up the merits of building out an organisation as in the first persona.

 Description: This business offers software-based products or uses software to power their business but it really treats software as “old-school IT”.
 This persona does not see software as a core competence or a vector of differentiation against their competitors.
 Software is not really a value creator, but more of a means to an end.

 Technology choices: This persona will most likely be using many legacy IT systems, will generally be early in their migration to the cloud and does not tend to procure using SaaS or similar low-friction approaches.
 They tend not to use much open source and instead by software from large IT vendors or have custom solutions written for them.

 Common challenges: This persona is likely to want an end-to-end platform of some kind that offers lots of hand holding, starting with business intelligence, analytics and data warehousing.
 The biggest challenge this persona faces is connecting IT with the business so that “Excel users” can consume data produced by data infrastructure engineers.
 Here is a great post from dbt that digs into this problem.
 It is probably too early to be worrying about ML :-)

 Talent requirements: Little provided internally.
 Instead, they will depend on external development agencies or large technology consultancies.

 Setup of ML organisation: Pretty much nonexistent.

-The ecosystem of ML tooling is evolving quickly.
+The ecosystem of ML and data infrastructure tooling is evolving quickly.
 To help you bootstrap your search,here is a selected list of solution providers and open source offerings tackling specific parts of the ML value chain: